-2.4.1 Chapter ??: Camera model and epipolar geometry
+Chapter ??: Camera Model and Projective Geometry

 Many algorithms in multi-view geometry are based on the assumption that the camera is ideal pinhole.
 But in practice, the camera is deviated from a pinhole model by lens distortion.
-In this sense, distortion is the only gap between the theory and the practice.
-That is the reason why we want to correct it in high-precision in Chapter ??, ?? and ??.
 In this chapter, some basic concepts about pinhole camera model and distortion model are introduced.
-A typical bundle adjustment like camera calibration method is also explained in detail to show the problems we shall meet in distortion correction.
+A typical bundle adjustment camera calibration method is also explained in detail to show the problems we shall meet in distortion correction.